mpursley/gemini-cli-server/README.md

 This project provides a Telegram bot integration for the Gemini CLI, enabling powerful AI-driven automation and interactive responses directly within your Telegram chats.
 The core idea is to bridge the gap between conversational interfaces and robust command-line automation, allowing Gemini to participate in conversations, respond to messages, and automate tasks in a helpful and informative way while allowing you to move away from your machine but still continue with your vibe coding.

-This project was inspired by the original Slack bot concept from John Capobianco[(https://github.com/automateyournetwork/GeminiCLI_Slash_Listen)], to whom we extend our sincere thanks for his foundational work and vision in integrating AI with automation.
+This project was inspired by the original Slack bot concept from [John Capobianco](https://github.com/automateyournetwork/GeminiCLI_Slash_Listen).

 ## Installation